simondilhas/qto_buccaneer/README.md

         - calculate metrics and benchmarks
         - calculate plots for visualizations
         - crreate a pdf report

+> Pro Tip: To make your project private, so that it does not sync with github, add a __private to your folder name

 Following this structured approach, you will build a pipline and truly benefit from structured data